 The last recorded patient that stayed in Agnew State Hospital was back in 2011.
 Since then it’s been lying dormant and abandoned in ruins.

 Explorers who have ventured into the hospital tell of strange sounds and sightings they experienced while inside.
 It is one of the creepiest abandoned buildings San Jose is home to.

 The metalworks foundry was started in 1849 by a businessman that arrived in San Jose because of California’s gold rush.
 As the city of San Jose was slowly starting to expand, the businessman saw an opportunity to provide a service to the city.

-There is lots to explore in this place that’s for sure.
+There is a lot to explore in this place that’s for sure.
 How long the factory has been abandoned is also not known.
 But judging by the look of the place it has been empty for quite some time.

 The city of San Jose, CA offers urban explorers all sorts of exciting and unique abandoned places.
 Have you visited any of the places listed above?
-Also, what other abandoned places in San Jose, CA could be added to this list?
-Post a comment below.
+Also, what other abandoned places near you in San Jose, CA have you explored that could be added to this list?
+Comment below.